Connection matrices in combinatorial topological dynamics: Connection matrices in Lefschetz complexes

 which proves (ii).
 Hence, $\preceq_\cX$ is a partial order on $\cX$.
 In particular, $\preceq_\cX$ is transitively closed, and this implies that $\preceq_\cX$ coincides with the inherent partial order on $\cX$.
 This proves (iii).
 It follows that $\cX$ is an acyclic partition of $X$, which finally establishes (iv).

-Proposition~\ref{prop:singleton-partition} shows that we have a well-defined poset filtered chain complex $(\cX,C(X),\bdy^\kappa)$.
-Using the order isomorphism $\sing:X\to\cX$ we identify it with $(X,C(X),\bdy^\kappa)$.
-We note that via this identification closed sets in $X$ are in one-to-one correspondence with down sets in $\cX$.
+Proposition~\ref{prop:singleton-partition} shows that we have a well-defined poset filtered chain complex~$(\cX,C(X),\bdy^\kappa)$.
+Using the order isomorphism $\sing:X\to\cX$ we can then identify it with~$(X,C(X),\bdy^\kappa)$.
+Note that via this identification closed sets in~$X$ are in one-to-one correspondence with down sets in~$\cX$.